What Is Schumann Resonance?

 How to Read a Schumann Resonance PEMF Claim

-- Does the device actually use 7.83 Hz?
+- Does the device actually use approximately 7.83 Hz?

-- What intensity or field strength is used?
+- What field strength is used?

 - What waveform is used?